Updated: September 8, 2020

 The Inn at Bay Fortune and FireWorks Restaurant

 I am so happy that we found this place.
 Not only is it an incredible place to spend the night but it’s also home to the FireWorks Restaurant, which was created by Chef Michael Smith and his wife.
-For those who don’t know Chef Michael, he is the host of Chef Michael’s Kitchen, Chef at Home and Chef Abroad, which are seen on Food Network Canada and in more than 100 countries worldwide.
+For those who don’t know Chef Michael, he is the host of Chef Michael’s Kitchen, Chef at Home, and Chef Abroad, which are seen on Food Network Canada and in more than 100 countries worldwide.
 We knew the food was going to be exquisite but we never imagined how cool the actual experience was going to be.
 “The Feast” is a 5-hour event, which starts with a variety of food stations spread out around the property.
 We tried fresh oysters with bloody mary crushed ice, as well as tacos with a maple spread.
 Once this finished, we did a toast with some Nova Scotian sparkling wine and then began the incredible 5-course dinner.
 Every single ingredient is grown on the property and everything is cooked by fire!
 Everything!
 No stove, no dials…just fire!
 Then you eat communal style, which allows you to meet people from all over the world.
 It was an incredible experience, and as a bonus, we got to meet Chef Michael.
 Unforgettable and Highly recommended!

 Blue Mussel Café

-This Blue Mussel Cafe is located right next to the harbour of North Rustico.
-As you can imagine, you’ll find fresh delicious beer and lime mussels as well as many other varieties of fresh seafood.
+This Blue Mussel Cafe is located right next to the North Rustico harbour.
+As you can imagine, you’ll find fresh delicious beer and mussels as well as many other varieties of fresh seafood.
 We had a delicious pan-fried haddock dinner followed by their in-house Chocolate potato cake, which as you might guess, is made with potato.
 It sounds strange but it turns out that the potato makes the cake fluffier and boy was it good.
 We even met some new friends on the balcony and watched birds capture fish in the nearby harbour.
 Whether you’re looking for seafood chowder, lobster, fish, or mussels, this is the place to go!

 Ice Cream from Cows Creamery

-Rated as one of the top 10 best ice creams in the world by Reader’s Digest, you can’t come to the island without trying some of the ice cream from Cows Creamery.
+Rated as one of the top 10 best ice creams in the world by Reader’s Digest, you can’t come to the island without trying some of the ice creams from Cows Creamery.
 We recommend eating the ice cream off of one of their freshly made waffle cones.
 For those into souvenirs, they have quite the gift shop as well.
 As an added bonus, you’ll find Cows Creamery all over the island.
 We tried it in Charlottetown.

 Where to Stay in PEI